Of the Avoloch

 Of the Sedethul Sword

 In the four hundred and eighteenth year of the Fifth Age, the Red War had come to its bloody end on the hills before Deylund City.
 The great Mithrodin warrior Kethol Av Torketal had mortally wounded Evruc, the Dark One, before he himself was slain in the final throes of battle.
-With EvrucÕs enchantment broken, his massive army comprised of immortal sorcerers and Uldurin foot soldiers splintered and was defeated by the forces of men and elves that day.
-Prince Athollos, commander of DeylundÕs army, thence brought forth Anathar, the tenth Sword of the Ancients, to imprison EvrucÕs spirit.
-As the Mithrodin had instructed him, Athollos pierced the heart of Evruc with AnatharÕs blade.
-By the enchantments bestowed upon that sword by the Ancient Ones, EvrucÕs black spirit was trapped in the steel, forged by the powers of the now slain Ancient Ones, the order Evruc had been outcast from.
-His mortal body was thence devoured by the Orwenoch beast, Ourn, brought forth from the Neverworld by EvrucÕs brother, Atnal, and commanded to protect and obey Kethol and his two Mithrodin warriors in the war.
-Evruc was father and creator of the Orwenoch, but he had betrayed them to his enemies, causing their kind to be cast out of Ammon.
-With this act Ourn and the Orwenoch had their ultimate revenge upon Evruc.
+With Evruc’s enchantment broken, his massive army comprised of sorcerers and Uldurin soldiers splintered and was defeated by the forces of men and elves that day.
+Prince Athollos, commander of Deylund’s army, thence brought forth Anathar, the tenth Sword of the Ancients, to imprison Evruc’s spirit.
+A sword forged by the powers of the Ancient Ones, Evruc’s own brethren who he despised and had all but slain.

-The combined plans of the Mithrodin and the great kingdoms had finally succeeded in the utter defeat of Evruc and his army of sorcerers and the Uldurin horde.
-The source of true evil in the world had been vanquished.
-Though EvrucÕs mortal body had been destroyed, his spirit now remained imprisoned in the blade of Anathar, which must also be destroyed to truly remove him from the world.
-Ellexos, the Mithrodin who had slain EvrucÕs high sorcerers in the final battle, instructed Prince Athollos in the manner for which the blade must be destroyed, for she had been given this knowledge by Kethol, her former master.
-Before the deed was accomplished, the chiefs of the Kingdoms held a great council and questioned whether this should indeed be done, for Atnal, the last Ancient One that fell before Evruc, had told thus; even though the fourteen Ancients were the first immortal beings created by the Anath to dwell upon and rule Ammon, it was inevitable that the flesh and blood bodies of each would be destroyed in time.
-Even so, Atnal told the Mithrodin that the AncientÕs spirits would live on as shadows and continue to guide mortals from Avallos, the Neverworld, by speaking to them in dreams.
-However, once a single spirit was destroyed, the bond between Ancients and mortals would forever be broken.
-Their presence would thence leave the worlds of Ammon forever and return to live with their creator, the Anath.
-The Ancients would never have influence in the world again, and mortals would be alone to guide their own destinies.
+Before the deed was accomplished, the chiefs of the Kingdoms held a great council and questioned whether this should indeed be done.
+Atnal, the last Ancient One, slain by Evruc’s hand, had told thus to the Mithrodin; the fourteen Ancients were the first immortal beings created by the Anath to dwell upon and rule Ammon, but it was inevitable that their flesh and blood bodies would fail or be destroyed in time.
+Even so, Atnal told that their spirits would live on as shadows in the Neverworld of Avallos.
+They would still continue to guide mortals in the world of Ammon by speaking to them in dreams.
+However, at the moment a single one of these fourteen spirits became destroyed, the bond between all Ancients and mortals would be forever broken.
+Their presence would thence leave the worlds of Ammon forever and return to abode with their creators in the heavens.
+The Ancients would never have influence over the world again, leaving mortals to guide their own destinies.

-The three princes of Avonthia, assembled an armed caravan for the nine-day journey to the Tellorien Mountains, and Lokonia beneath.
-Each commanded a company of men to protect Anathar, for the Dark One still had loyal agents and across Deylund.
-The sword was wrapped in a Mithrodin cloak, sealed in a steel coffin, and placed inside an armored carriage.
-The Mithrodin warrior Ellexos accompanied the caravan to ensure that Anathar and the Dark One were properly entombed beneath the earth in Lokonia.
-The caravan was well protected for its journey.
-Even so, EvrucÕs spirit, trapped in the steel of the Ancients, was aware of the doom planned for him by these men and elves.
-He began to scan the minds of his jailors and enemies surrounding him, seeking one that was weak whom he could control and force his will upon; one that would facilitate his escape before he would be forever imprisoned.
-After a time he sensed one that could be molded to his needs, the youngest Avonthian brother, Morweth.
-In that one he found seeds of jealousy for his elders, and a lust for power.
-And thus Evruc worked his dark will to make those seeds growÉ
+The caravan was well protected for the journey.
+Even so, Evruc’s spirit, trapped in the steel of the Ancients, was aware of the doom planned for him by these men and elves.
+He began to search the minds of his jailors and enemies, seeking for one that was weak with whom he could control and force his will upon; one that would facilitate his escape before he would be entrapped behind stone.
+After a time he sensed one that could be molded to his needs, and this was the youngest Avonthian brother, Morweth.
+In that one he found a brash youth with seeds of jealousy for his elders, and a lust for power.
+And thus Evruc worked his dark will to make those seeds grow…

 To be continued.